Robert Elliott Speer: Biography

-He was born at Huntingdon, Pennsylvania on 10 September 1867.
-He graduated from Phillips Academy in 1886 and from Princeton in 1889, and studied at Princeton Theological Seminary in 1890–91.
+He was born at Huntingdon, Pennsylvania on September 10, 1867.
+He graduated from Phillips Academy in 1886 and from Princeton in 1889, and studied at Princeton Theological Seminary in 1890–1891.

 He became active as an itinerant recruiter for the Student Volunteer Movement (SVM) from 1889 to 1890.

 In 1891, he was appointed secretary of the American Presbyterian Mission.
-He visited missions in Persia, India, China, Korea, and Japan in 1896–97, and in South America in 1909 and later made similar tours.
+He visited missions in Persia, India, China, Korea, and Japan in 1896–1897, and in South America in 1909 and later made similar tours.
 In Princeton he was greatly influenced by Arthur Tappan Pierson.
 Under his leadership, the foreign missions of the Presbyterian church became remarkably successful.
-Speer retired in 1937.
+Speer was specifically noted as being "obsessed" with Persia.
+He retired in 1937.

-He married Emma Doll Bailey in 1893 and, together, they had five children, one of whom, Elliot Speer (1898 – 1934), became headmaster of Northfield Mount Hermon School, where he was murdered in his home on campus, on 14 September 1934.
+He married Emma Doll Bailey in 1893 and, together, they had five children, one of whom, Elliot Speer (1898–1934), became headmaster of Northfield Mount Hermon School, where he was murdered in his home on campus, on September 14, 1934.
 Their daughter Margaret Bailey Speer (1900–1997) was dean of Yenching Women's College in China in the 1930s, and headmistress of the Shipley School from 1944 to 1965.

-He died on 3 November 1947, in Lower Merion Township, Pennsylvania.
+He died on November 3, 1947, in Lower Merion Township, Pennsylvania.